• Skip to main content

 Is thinking good natural for you?

-Tracht gut vet zein gut did not come naturally to me, but because I had already been employing the concepts and actions of Hashi Mashi, this concept resonated with me.
+Tracht gut vet zein gut did not come naturally to me, but, this concept resonated with me.

-I knew that positive affirmations were working, I did not know that the idea of revolutionizing your lives with thoughts could be found in Yiddish as well, the language which I had mainly associated with Kvetching!
+While I knew that positive affirmations were working, I did not know that the idea of revolutionizing one’s life with thoughts could be found in Yiddish as well, the language I had mainly associated with Kvetching!

 Make Thinking Good the Default